girder/girder/CONTRIBUTING.md

 We encourage a range of Pull Requests, from patches that include passing tests and documentation, all the way down to half-baked ideas that launch discussions.

-The PR Process, Circle CI, and Related Gotchas
+The PR Process, CircleCI, and Related Gotchas
 ----------------------------------------------

 #### How to submit a PR ?